Snowflyt/graphql-intuitive-request/README.md

 >
 > Stressing again, **the name of the class must be the same as the name of the type in the GraphQL schema**. graphql-intuitive-request will use the name of the class to determine the name of the type in query strings.

-### Easy encapsulation by partially applying action name
+### Easy encapsulation by partially applying operation name

 It is also amazingly easy to encapsulating GraphQL queries and mutations in graphql-intuitive-request.